 The Surprising Science on the Connection Between Movement and Productivity at Work

 In one recent study, shockingly, half of workers admitted to falling asleep on the job.
 While cat naps at work might be encouraged by certain companies, almost 80 percent of workers feel falling asleep on the clock is unacceptable.
 Why are workers falling asleep at such high rates even when they feel it is improper to do so?
-Could physical inactivity be playing a role and if so, what can companies do about it?
+Could physical inactivity play a role, and if so, what can companies do about it?

 Given all this evidence, how can employers help prevent employees from becoming desk potatoes?
 Simple, encourage movement.

 - Encourage employees to take breaks every hour on the hour.
-It is not necessary to lift weights or be walking all day long to get exercise.
+It is not necessary to lift weights or walk all day long to get exercise.
 Simply encouraging employees to take short breaks to move around can be beneficial.
-Several apps – such as LifeWorks, which helps boost corporate wellness – can help employers encourage movement as well as more old-fashioned solutions such as posters or email reminders and gym membership discounts.
+Several apps – such as LifeWorks, which helps boost corporate wellness – can help employers encourage movement, as well as more old-fashioned solutions such as posters or email reminders and gym membership discounts.